-Scientists find a key signal that guides brain development.
+Scientists find a critical signal that guides brain development.

 Scientists find key signal that guides brain development